Colonoscopy is the preferred preventative procedure for testing to see if a patient has polyps, which if removed can prevent colon cancer.

 Will I need to miss work to get a colonoscopy?

-The day before your colonoscopy you will be put on a liquid diet around lunch.
-You can go to work during this.
-That evening, usually after work, you begin the bowel prep.
-This will keep you busy for the night so if you work graveyard shift you will want to take that shift off to be at home.
-The day of the exam we request that you take the whole day off work.
-Even though you will only be at our endoscopy center for center for about 2-3 hours, you will be sedated so we don’t want you driving or making any major decisions for the rest of the day.
-You well feel like going home and resting.
-The next
+The day before your colonoscopy, you will start a liquid diet around lunchtime.
+You can continue to work on this day.
+That evening, usually after work, you will begin the bowel prep.
+This will keep you occupied for the night, so if you work the graveyard shift, you should take that shift off to stay at home.
+On the day of the exam, we ask that you take the entire day off work.
+Although you will only be at our endoscopy center for about 2-3 hours, you will be sedated, so we do not want you driving or making any major decisions for the rest of the day.
+You will likely want to go home and rest.
+The next day,

 READ THE ARTICLE